Beatriz Colomina: Publishing

 Colomina has written about architecture and the modern institutions of representation, particularly the printed media, photography, advertising, film and TV.
 Her books have received recognitions including International Book Award by the American Institute of Architects for Sexuality and Space (1993) & Privacy and Publicity (1995).

-Some of her early contributions to other publications include The Sex of Architecture (Abrams, 1996), Dan Graham (2001), Philip Johnson: The Constancy of Change (2009), Cold War Hothouses (2004), Raumplan Versus Plan Libre: Adolf Loos and Le Corbusier (1988).
+Some of her early contributions to other publications include The Sex of Architecture (Abrams, 1996), Dan Graham (2001), Philip Johnson: The Constancy of Change (2009), Domesticity at War (2007), Cold War Hothouses (2004), Raumplan Versus Plan Libre: Adolf Loos and Le Corbusier (1988).
 She has authored numerous articles and has been on the editorial board of such periodicals as Assemblage, Daidalos, and Grey Room.

 Exhibitions

 Colomina has curated, often in collaboration with her students, a number of international exhibitions.

 Clip/Stamp/Fold (2006)

 An exhibition created by Colomina as a provocation in itself and as an exploration of the relationship between architecture and media.
 It is the outcome of research work taken up with her students at Princeton on 'little magazines of the 1960s and 70s'.
 This exhibition was originally held at New York's Storefront for Art and Architecture in 2006.
 It has since traveled to many locations worldwide, including the Canadian Centre for Architecture in Montreal in 2007; the Architectural Association in London in 2008; and the GAM Cultural Centre in Santiago de Chile in 2013.